 Stocks provide income in the form of a dividend.
 Remember, you own a share of the business.
-If the business makes enough money, it can choose to reward shareholders with a dividend payment.
+If the business makes enough money, it can reward shareholders with a dividend payment.

 Of course, many stocks don’t pay a dividend.
 Instead, they keep the earnings and reinvest it in the business.

-To avoid getting caught with a dividend cutter, look at things like the dividend payout ratio – the percentage of earnings that a stock pays out in dividends.
+To avoid getting caught with a dividend cutter, look at the dividend payout ratio – the percentage of earnings a stock pays out in dividends.
 As a rule of thumb, I like to see companies in this category maintain a payout ratio of less than 50%.
-That offers enough breathing room for the company to survive an economic downturn or a slump in sales without needing to reduce its dividend payment.
+That offers enough breathing room for the company to survive an economic downturn or a slump in sales without reducing its dividend payment.

 Like any income investment, the yield on a stock is calculated as the yearly income (dividend in this case) divided by the current share price.
 So a stock that trades for $25 and pays $1 in annual dividends offers a 4% yield.

 Biography: Professor Alexander S. Lowry – Master of Science in Financial Analysis at Gordon College

 I’m a professor of finance as well as an Advisor and Board of Directors Member for fintech and financial services companies.
 This means I’m transforming, accelerating, and advising businesses that students I’m educating want to work for.
 As a CEO advisor, I mentor CEOs and Boards who want to turn strategy into action—currently working with 20+ early-stage and middle-market businesses.